Keepertje/ngx-progress-bar/README.md

 # ng2-progress-bar

 Simple progress bar control for your angular2 applications using bootstrap3.
-Does not depend of jquery or bootstrap.js.
+Does not depend of jquery.

 ## Installation